haochenx/gitblogger/README.md

 * /tree/:objectid/:reqpath - the (supposed to be) blog site served with the files on the git tree object :objectid

-* /expose/:reqpath - configurable nameplace, which will be mapped accordingly to configuration (configuration mechanism not yet though). it will be mapped to /index/:reqpath in development mode, and to /refs/heads/master in production mode by default.
+* /exposed/:reqpath - configurable nameplace, which will be mapped accordingly to configuration (configuration mechanism not yet though). it will be mapped to /index/browse/:reqpath in Development Mode, and to /refs/heads/master/browse/:reqpath in Production Mode by default.

 * /object/:objectid?as=:mime - the content of the git object, served with the content type :mime. if the "as" parameter is missing, "text/plain" will be